 UNHCR has stepped up its presence in border areas across the region to respond to the needs of Venezuelans leaving their country as well as providing support and legal orientation on arrival.
 New offices have opened in Peru and the Caribbean to respond to the increasing number of arriving Venezuelans.
-In Tumbes (border between Peru and Ecuador), UNHCR has distributed drinkable water (more than 1,200 litres of water to 3,200 individuals so far) and dignity kits (to 250 families) in less than a week.
+In Tumbes (border between Peru and Ecuador), UNHCR is distributing drinkable water, children kits and dignity kits for women to most vulnerable families.
 UNHCR is also providing cash-based assistance to the most vulnerable Venezuelans in Mexico, Brazil, Ecuador and Colombia.